onlyjazz/cloud-clinica/HOWTO_maskCRFByRole.md

 The idea
 --------
-In a clinical trial it may be necessary because of FDA guidance or the structure of the experiment to blind a particular role to a particular set of 1 or more case report forms (CRF).
+In a clinical trial, FDA guidance or the structure of the experiment may require blinding a particular role to a particular set of 1 or more case report forms (CRF).
+For example - you may not want an Investigator to be able to view test results in order to minimize bias in subject recruitment.

-The current versions of Clin Capture and Open Clinica do not provide this level of granularity.
+The current versions of ClinCapture and OpenClinica do not provide this level of granularity.
 The objective of the maskCRFByRole.js library is to provide exactly that capability without requiring any changes in the Java bean code or in JSP pages.

 How to install
 --------------
 maskCRFByRole.js is a JavaScript library that can be included in the webapps/<yourwebapp>/includes/global_functions_javascript.js directory
+Take backup - include the library and you are ready to go.

 How it works
 ------------